-- The muffler with exhaust gas purification devices (DPF, SCR catalyst) may be damaged by heavy impact against their body or fall.
-When mounting, handle them with sufficient care. - To prevent the exhaust gas purification devices (DPF, SCR catalyst) and engine proper from being adversely affected, do not relocate the exhaust gas purification devices (DPF, SCR catalyst), exhaust temperature senor, pressure sensor, NOx sensor and PM sensor.
-If temporary removal of these parts becomes inevitable during mounting, be sure to reinstall these parts in the original places.
-Connect the pressure sensor hose properly, not in reverse, too loose nor too tense.
-Also, securely install the clamp on hose connection and make sure of gastightness. - The muffler with DPF is periodically removed for maintenance.
+- Exhaust gas purification devices (BlueTec system) may be damaged by heavy impact against their body or fall.
+When mounting, handle them with sufficient care. - To prevent the exhaust gas purification devices (BlueTec system) and engine proper from being adversely affected, do not relocate the exhaust gas purification devices (BlueTec system), exhaust temperature senor and NOx sensor.
+If temporary removal of these parts becomes inevitable during mounting, be sure to reinstall these parts in the original places. - · Exhaust gas purification devices and sensors are periodically removed for maintenance.
 Install them so that removal and reinstallation work can be carried out without any problems.

-6.14.2 BlueTec® system
+6.14.2 BlueTec system

-BlueTec® exhaust gas aftertreatment
+BlueTec exhaust gas aftertreatment

-BlueTec[®] exhaust gas aftertreatment removes NOx in the exhaust gas.
+BlueTec exhaust gas aftertreatment removes NOx in the exhaust gas.